 What is this place?

-Intrinio is a data market-place, selling different types of financial data as well as apps built with that data.
-Intrinio pulls data from multiple sources, including the SEC, FRED, FDIC, and 3rd party data vendors, into it’s database.
+Intrinio is a data marketplace, selling different types of financial data as well as apps built with that data.
+Intrinio pulls data from multiple sources, including the SEC, FRED, FDIC, and third-party data vendors, into its database.

 That database is then segmented into numerous “data feeds” that represent a single category of data, like real time stock prices or macro-economic data.
 Users can subscribe to each data feed separately depending on the data they need.
 Unlike other providers, who bundle all of the data together, Intrinio only charges users for the data feeds they need.

-Even though there are many data feeds, Intrinio only has a single API, meaning that developers only need to learn the API once.
+Even though there are many data feeds, Intrinio has a single API, meaning that developers only need to learn the API once.
 Many other data providers have separate APIs for each data source, making development a lot more complicated.

 When developers build applications using Intrinio’s data, we add them to the data marketplace.
 If you’re a developer, you can access data feeds to build apps via RESTful API.
 If you are a financial analyst, you can use the apps developers have built to access the data, including Excel and 3rd party apps as well.

 It’s important to remember that, for both applications and the API, you can only access data from the data feeds you are subscribed to.
 In order to subscribe to a data feed, you will need to create an Intrinio account.

 If you are unfamiliar with API keys and how to use them in Excel, this article shows you how to get started.
 If you want to get started with the API, this is a good guide and includes SDKs with sample code in numerous languages.